singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #59.
 3.2     What if we kept track of extra data at each stack node?
 What sort of data might make it easier to solve the problem?
 - #60.
 4.7     If you identify a node without any incoming edges, then it can definitely be built.
 Find this node (there could be multiple) and add it to the build order.
 Then, what does this mean for its outgoing edges?
 - #61.
 2.6     In the recursive approach (we have the length of the list), the middle is the base case: isPermutation (middle) is true.
 The node x to the immediate left of the middle: What can that node do to check if x->middle->y forms a palindrome?
 Now suppose that checks out.
 What about the previous node a?
 If x->middle->y is a palindrome, how can it check that a->x->middle->y->b is a palindrome?
 - #62.
 4.11    As a naive "brute force" algorithm, can you use a tree traversal algorithm to implement this algorithm?
-What is the runtime ofthis?
+What is the runtime of this?
 - #63.
 3.6     Think about how you'd do it in real life.
 You have a list of dogs in chronological order and a list of cats in chronological order.
 What data would you need to find the oldest animal?
 How would you maintain this data?
 - #64.
 3.3     You will need to keep track of the size of each substack.
 When one stack is full, you may need to create a new stack.
 - #65.
 2.7     Observe that two intersecting linked lists will always have the same last node.
 Once they intersect, all the nodes after that will be equal.